akhilputhiry/python-tutorials/introduction.md

 * Apart from these there are many other meetups happening around the globe

 ## Hello World ##
-* Hello world is the entry point to any language
+* Hello world is the abcd for any programmer, so lets do it
-* kick off the python interpreter by issuing `python` in the terminal
+* kick off the python interpreter by issuing `python` in the terminal/command prompt
 * Type `print 'Hello World'` and there you go, Welcome to python

 ```